xinwenfu/GenCyber/FieldTrips/V2/README.md

 12. Within the Armitage window, click *Hosts* &rarr; *MSF Scans...*

-13. In the dialog window titled *Input*, enter 10.0.2.0/24 and click the *Ok* button
+13. In the dialog window titled *Input*, enter 10.0.2.0/24 or the target IP and click the *Ok* button
     - 10.0.2.0/24 represents the IPv4 addresses from 10.0.2.0 to 10.0.2.255.
 That is, Armitage will check all those IP addresses and see which one is active.

 Armitage shows the found computer icon (with the IP address of Metasploitable) and what network applications/services (programs that can accept messages from the Internet/network) are running.